Berdir/userpoints/README.txt

 Description
 -----------
-The userpoints and userpoints_basic module provides the ability for users to gain points with the do certain actions, such as:
+The userpoints and userpoints_nc module provides the ability for users to gain points with the do certain actions, such as:

 - posting a node (different points can be awarded for different